Cosmic acceleration and the Hubble tension from baryon acoustic oscillation data

+\figcaption{7.5}{6}{The normalized posterior probability distribution for $r_dh$.The vertical dashed line marks the best-fit value, while the dark and light gray shaded regions show the 1$\sigma$ and 2$\sigma$ confidence regions, respectively.}

-Since DESI BAO data give $D_M(z)/r_d$, and the luminosity distance can be measured by SNe Ia observations, it is feasible to derive a model-independent value of $r_d$ by combining the DESI BAO data and SNe Ia data.
+Since DESI BAO data provide $D_M(z)/r_d$, and the luminosity distance can be measured by SNe Ia observations, it is feasible to derive a model-independent value of $r_d$ by combining the DESI BAO data and SNe Ia data.
 This allows us to compare this model-independent determination of $r_d$ with the CMB result to investigate the Hubble tension problem.
-In this section, we reconstruct $D_M(z)$ by using the SNe Ia data and then use the DESI BAO data to give constraint on $r_d$.

 In a homogeneous and isotropic universe, the transverse comoving distance $D_M$ is related to the luminosity distance $d_L$ as

 SNe Ia data provide the distance modulus $\mu(z)$, which is related to the luminosity distance $d_L(z)$ as